nikhilkhawase/NYC_school_project/README.md

 ## Acknowledgements:
 The high school data was compiled and published by the New York City Department of Education, and the SAT score averages and testing rates were provided by the College Board.

+## Sources:
+### Project source: Datacamp
+This project was a guided project which is a part of a part of the Python course track I followed.

+### Data source: Kaggle:
+The data source has been imported from Kaggle.